liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 ARKode reinitialization function
 -------------------------------------

-The function :c:func:`ARKodeReInit()` reinitializes the main ARKode solver for the solution of a problem, where a prior call to :c:func:`ARKodeInit()` been made.
-The new problem must have the same size as the previous one.
-ARKodeReInit performs the same input checking and initializations that :c:func:`ARKodeInit()` does, but does no memory allocation as it assumes that the existing internal memory is sufficient for the new problem.
+The function :c:func:`ARKodeReInit()` reinitializes the main ARKode solver for the solution of a problem, where a prior call to :c:func:`ARKodeInit()` has been made.
+The new problem must have the same size as the previous one.  :c:func:`ARKodeReInit()` performs the same input checking and initializations that :c:func:`ARKodeInit()` does, but does no memory allocation as it assumes that the existing internal memory is sufficient for the new problem.

-The use of ARKodeReInit requires that the number of Runge Kutta stages, denoted by *s*, be no larger for the new problem than for the previous problem.
+The use of :c:func:`ARKodeReInit()` requires that the number of Runge Kutta stages, denoted by *s*, be no larger for the new problem than for the previous problem.
 This condition is automatically fulfilled if the method order *q* and the problem type (explicit, implicit, ImEx) are left unchanged.
-If there are changes to the linear solver specifications, make the appropriate ARK*Set* calls, as described in the section :ref:`CInterface.LinearSolvers`.
+If there are changes to the linear solver specifications, the user should make the appropriate ARK*Set* calls, as described in the section :ref:`CInterface.LinearSolvers`.

 .. c:function:: int ARKodeReInit(void* arkode_mem, ARKRhsFn fe, ARKRhsFn fi, realtype t0, N_Vector y0)

    Provides required problem specifications and reinitializes ARKode.

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKode memory block.
-      * *fe* -- the name of the C function (of type :c:func:`ARKRhsFn()`) defining the explicit portion of the right-hand side function in :math:`\dot{y} = f_E(t,y) + f_I(t,y)`
+      * *fe* -- the name of the C function (of type :c:func:`ARKRhsFn()`) defining the explicit portion of the right-hand side function in :math:`\dot{y} = f_E(t,y) + f_I(t,y)`.
-      * *fi* -- the name of the C function (of type :c:func:`ARKRhsFn()`) defining the implicit portion of the right-hand side function in :math:`\dot{y} = f_E(t,y) + f_I(t,y)`
+      * *fi* -- the name of the C function (of type :c:func:`ARKRhsFn()`) defining the implicit portion of the right-hand side function in :math:`\dot{y} = f_E(t,y) + f_I(t,y)`.
-      * *t0* -- the initial value of :math:`t`
+      * *t0* -- the initial value of :math:`t`.
-      * *y0* -- the initial condition vector :math:`y(t_0)`
+      * *y0* -- the initial condition vector :math:`y(t_0)`.

    **Return value:**
       * *ARK_SUCCESS* if successful